Janice Connolly: Career

 In October 2015, Connolly appeared in the stage adaptation of Meera Syal's novel Anita and Me at the Birmingham Rep, for which she was acclaimed for her "comic talent".
 Further stage appearances have included Birmingham Comedy Festival's Lost Hancocks: Vacant Lot (2017-2018). and Prime Time (2019).
-In 2022, she portrayed Rosie Colton in the BBC soap opera Doctors.
+In September 2016, Connolly performed at the Keep Corbyn rally in Brighton in support of Jeremy Corbyn's campaign in the Labour Party leadership election.